Alex Trochut, Digital Crafter

 I met Oyuki through my husband and a skateboarding link!

-We had the chance to cooperate in two different occasions once when House of Voga was presented in Mexico on the 50ths anniversary of Vans and when another workshop took place twice in the city of Malmö.
+We had the chance to cooperate in different occasions when she arranged and managed House of Voga bookings in Mexico on the 50ths anniversary of Vans, and in Malmö during Malmö Lives opening week, Folketspark summer program and the latest Eurovision Song Contest event also at Folketspark.

 The cooperation was great.
 The events were awesome with good promo, lots of participants, press coverage and emails for our database.
 Everything you could want.
 Well organised and really fun!